-Hello, and welcome to FindMyTradeSchool.com – a searchable data base of over 1,500 trade schools and career training programs located all across the United States!
-With the resources provided on this site, you’ll be able to locate courses in your area that can help you prepare for a new career, or provide you with the credentials needed to advance quicker in your current one.
+Hello, and welcome to FindMyTradeSchool.com – a searchable data base of over 1,500 trade schools and vocational programs located all across the United States!
+With the resources provided on this site, you’ll be able to locate courses in your area that can help you prepare for a new job, or provide you with the credentials needed to advance quicker in your current one.

-Whether your goal is to work in information technology, food and hospitality, business, healthcare or any other skilled trade, we’ll tell you what you need to know about each career field, and help you find the right training!
+Whether your goal is to work in information technology, food and hospitality, business, healthcare or any other skilled trade, we’ll tell you what you need to know about each field, and help you find the right program!

 To find a school now accepting students in your area, we invite you to check out our quick search feature below!